segmentio/typewriter/.github/CONTRIBUTING.md

 - `command`: the name of the command (`gen-js`, `gen-go`, etc.).
 - `desc`: the description shown in `typewriter --help`.
 - `builder`: an object that captures the parameters your command takes.
 In the majority of cases, you can just re-export `builder` from [`src/lib/index.ts`](../src/lib/index.ts).
 - `handler`: a function that accepts user-specified `params` and Tracking Plan `events`.
-This is where you can extract type information and other metadata from the `events` and use it compile your Typewriter client, usually with some kind of JSON Schema library (see `Compiling a Typewriter Client` below).
+This is where you can extract type information and other metadata from the `events` and use it compile your Typewriter client, usually with some kind of JSON Schema library (see `Implementing a Typewriter Client Compiler` below).

 ```typescript
 /*